Skip to main content

 A propane Mr. Heater Buddy compares well to a kerosene heater for indoor row home use.
 Propane burns cleaner and produces less carbon monoxide for the same heat output, and the Buddy has an automatic shut-off if the oxygen level drops or the unit tips over.
 Kerosene puts out more heat per dollar but adds smell, soot, and a higher CO risk.
 For a small Philly row home, propane is usually the better pick.

-Home pipes in Philadelphia can usually survive a few hours below 20°F before they start to freeze, especially in older row homes with pipes inside outside walls.
+Home pipes in Philadelphia can usually survive a few hours below 20°F before they start to freeze, particularly in older row homes with pipes inside outside walls.
 Insulating exposed pipes with foam sleeves, dripping faucets at night, and keeping the home above 55°F all extend that window.
 After 24 hours of single-digit weather, the risk goes up sharply.

 If your SEPTA route is suspended, work from home if you can.
 SEPTA usually announces service holds the night before a major storm.
 If you have to travel, switch to a Regional Rail line, which often runs longer than buses and the trolleys.
 Check the SEPTA app for real-time updates, and dress for a cold wait.

 Cold weather raises blood pressure by causing blood vessels to narrow, which is the body's way of conserving heat.
-For someone with high blood pressure or heart disease, that extra workload on the heart raises the risk of a heart attack, especially with sudden exertion like shoveling.
+For someone with high blood pressure or heart disease, that extra workload on the heart raises the risk of a heart attack, particularly with sudden exertion like shoveling.
 Hospital admissions for heart attacks rise predictably during cold snaps.

 The Philadelphia Heater Hotline and weatherization programs are worth applying for if you qualify.
 They can repair or replace a broken heating system at low or no cost for income-eligible homeowners.
 Call 215-568-7190 for the Energy Coordinating Agency or visit the city's Office of Community Empowerment and Opportunity website.